-Low-cost semiconductor diodes such as 1N914, 1N4148 and 1N400X can be used as temperature sensors in applications where high accuracy is not required.
+Low-cost semiconductor diodes such as 1N914, 1N4148 and 1N400X can be used as temperature sensing diodes in applications where high accuracy is not required.
 They can be mounted on transistors, power diodes, transformers, heat sinks, rechargeable batteries, crystals, PCB, etc to monitor their temperature.

 It is highly desirable to use temperature sensors with linear temperature characteristics and the mentioned diodes are best suited for that.
 To use them as temperature sensors, these diodes first need to be sorted according to their temperature coefficient.
-(Please refer ‘Signal Diode-Based Fire Alarm’ circuit idea published in February 2013 issue to understand how these diodes can be used as temperature sensors.)
 This circuit can help quickly sort different diodes based on their temperature coefficient.

 Download PCB and component layout PDFs: click here